 The little forest between the river and the OTDC Panthnivas where we stayed attracts several bird species.
-Look at this Indian Roller:

 Chandrabali village has a Shiva temple and substantial number of pilgrim visitors but despite its beach has not developed as a tourist place.
 This is largely because the town in West Bengal just across the border called Digha offers much better facilities and connectivity from Bengal side.

 The only other place one can visit with Chandrabali as the base is the Bichitrapur Mangroves which the Odisha Forest Department is trying to develop as a sanctuary.
 The sanctuary area is a depleted mangrove forest facing the Bay of Bengal which hosts numerous mangrove-oriented species of marine life and birds.
 The Forest Department hires boats.
-The people who accompany you were not trained in wildlife viewing and understood only Oriya language, seriously affecting our purpose in visiting the place.
+The people who accompany you are not trained in wildlife viewing and understood only Oriya language, seriously affecting our purpose in visiting the place.

 We still manage to see a few crabs and birds.

 The Red Ghost-Crabs are found here as well.